preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/index.rst

 Communities
 ====================================

 Here you can work with apps and templates for Communities.
-You can also ready made layouts for Community start pages:
+You can also find ready made layouts for Community start pages:

 .. image:: community-65.png